-Toma won a research grant (2016–2020) from the German Research Foundation.
-She also received the Wülfing-Scholarship of the German Archaeological Institute (2016/2017) and the Philippika-Prize of the Harrassowitz publishing house (2016) for her doctoral thesis.
-She has worked on several research projects in Romania (Histria, Adamclisi), Greece (Messene), Italy (Selinunt), and Turkey (Antiochia ad Orontes, Priene, Ephesos, Miletus).
-Her primary interests are survey techniques, architectural analysis, and marble provenance.
+Toma won a research grant (2016–2022) of the German Research Foundation and received several awards: the Wülfing-Scholarship of the German Archaeological Institute (2016/2017) and the Philippika-Prize of the Harrassowitz publishing house (2016).
+She worked on several research projects in Romania (Histria, Adamclisi), Greece (Messene), Italy (Selinunt) and Turkey (Antiochia ad Orontes, Priene, Ephesos, Miletus) and is primarily interested in survey techniques, architectural analysis, and marble provenance.

 Her publications include Marmor – Maße – Monumente.
-Vorfertigung, Standardisierung und Massenproduktion marmorner Bauteile in der römischen Kaiserzeit (Wiesbaden 2020); “Standardization and mass customization of architectural components – New perspectives on the Roman imperial marble construction industry”, JRA 31 (2018); “Carving a Corinthian capital.
-New technical aspects regarding the carving process“ in P. Pensabene and E. Gasparini (edd.), proceeding to the 10th ASMOSIA Conference (Rome 2015).
+Vorfertigung, Standardisierung und Massenproduktion marmorner Bauteile in der römischen Kaiserzeit (Wiesbaden 2020) and the edited volume Unfertigkeit in antiker Architektur.
+Definitionen und Ursachen, Beiträge einer Sektion des 19. internationalen Kongresses für Klassische Archäologie in Köln und Bonn am 23.
+Mai 2018, Beih.
+BJb 61 (Darmstadt 2022) (with F. Rumscheid); She published on a range of topics, including the Roman marble trade “Standardization and mass customization of architectural components – New perspectives on the Roman imperial marble construction industry”, JRA 31 (2018) and technology of Roman architecture „Carving a Corinthian capital.
+New technical aspects regarding the carving process“ in P. Pensabene and E. Gasparini (eds.), Proceedings of the 10th ASMOSIA Conference (Rome 2015)